airbytehq/airbyte/docs/integrations/connector-health.md

 The test status badges are cached and can take 5 minutes to update.

+#### Airbyte Certified

+We mark a connector as "Airbyte Certified" after verifying that the connector adheres to our recommended [best practices](../contributing-to-airbyte/building-new-connector/best-practices.md).

 ## Sources

 | Source | Status | Airbyte Certified |